BARCELONA (ICIS)--With $250bn in US trade tariffs now in place and $110bn from China, we are starting to see some early casualties in this trade war.

 These projects rely not only on the availability of cheap and abundant ethane and other natural gas liquid (NGL) feedstocks, but increasingly on export markets.

 With China business under threat, and uncertainty around the future of the North Atlantic Free Trade Area (NAFTA) trade agreement, the country’s three largest chemical export markets are in jeopardy – Canada, Mexico and China.

 ICIS reported another early trade war victim this week – China's polyvinyl chloride (PVC).
 The US has imposed tariffs on a range of Chinese finished goods which contain PVC.

 The products totalled around $120m in general imports from China to the US last year, according to US International Trade Commission (ITC) data.

-This has spooked convertors in China who are now holding back on PVC raw material purchases, reducing demand.
+This has spooked converters in China who are now holding back on PVC raw material purchases, reducing demand.

 Prices dived by 9% in the space of a week, not helped by an influx of cheap US PVC.

-Ford Motor Company CEO, James Hackett, said this week that 25% steel and 10% aluminium tariffs have cost his company $1bn, as domestic prices rose in tandem with higher import prices.
+Ford Motor's CEO, James Hackett, said this week that 25% steel and 10% aluminium tariffs have cost his company $1bn, as domestic prices rose in tandem with higher import prices.

-The tariffs will add $400 to the price of a car, according to the American Automotive Policy Council.
+The tariffs will add $400 to the price of a car, according to the American Automotive Policy Council (AAPC).

 The earlier January round of US tariffs has already impacted some white or electronics markets.